LeeKaMengMarcus/asg3-id/README.md

 2. navigation bar in different pages:
     1. in different pages, try using the navigation bar 1 by 1,
     2. test out if the buttons will lead to places
+3. media query:
+    1. all the pages will be shrunk to the center where the words will be placed nicely.
+    2. the quiz will be shrunk down as well in order to fit the vertical shape of a phone.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.